 The coco de Mer palms are stunning, as are the many birds that inhabit them.

 7) Victoria: Mahe Island

-When you visit Victoria, you will be forgiven for wondering how this qualified as a capital city.
-Yet, this quiet little town is indeed the capital of the Seychelles Islands.
-It is home to some great landmarks, temples and shopping experiences.
+Yet, this is indeed the capital of the Seychelles Islands.
+It is home to some striking landmarks, temples, and shopping experiences.
 Check out the clock tower and other great photographic opportunities.